sukykaur/AzureISO/Data Warehouse/iso-dw-overview.md

 ### Extract-Transform-Load process

-[PolyBase](https://docs.microsoft.com/sql/relational-databases/polybase/polybase-guide) can load data into Azure SQL Database without the need for a separate extract, transform, load or import tool.
+[PolyBase](https://docs.microsoft.com/sql/relational-databases/polybase/polybase-guide) can load data into Azure SQL Data Warehouse without the need for a separate extract, transform, load or import tool.
 PolyBase allows access to data through T-SQL queries.
 Microsoft's business intelligence and analysis stack, as well as third-party tools compatible with SQL Server, can be used with PolyBase.

 ### Azure Active Directory setup

 [Azure Active Directory](https://docs.microsoft.com/azure/active-directory/active-directory-whatis) is essential to managing the deployment and provisioning access to personnel interacting with the environment.
 An existing Windows Server Active Directory can be integrated with Azure Active Directory in [four clicks](https://docs.microsoft.com/azure/active-directory/connect/active-directory-aadconnect-get-started-express).
 Customers can also tie the deployed Active Directory infrastructure (domain controllers) to an existing Azure Active Directory by making the deployed Active Directory infrastructure a subdomain of an Azure Active Directory forest.

+### Optional services

+Azure offers a variety of services to assist with the storage and staging of formatted and unformatted data.
+The following services can be added to this reference architecture depending on customer requirements:
+-	[Azure Data Factory](https://docs.microsoft.com/azure/data-factory/introduction) is a managed cloud service that is built for complex hybrid extract-transform-load, and data integration projects.
+Azure Data Factory has capabilities to help trace and locate specific data, including visualization and monitoring tools to identify when data arrived and where it came from.
+Using Azure Data Factory, customers can create and schedule data-driven workflows called pipelines that ingest data from disparate data stores.
+These pipelines allow customers to ingest data from both internal and external sources.
+Customers can then process and transform the data for output into data stores such as Azure SQL Data Warehouse.
+- Customers can stage unstructured data in [Azure Data Lake Store](https://docs.microsoft.com/azure/data-lake-store/data-lake-store-overview), which enables the capture of data of any size, type, and ingestion speed in a single place for operational and exploratory analytics.
+Azure Data Lake has capabilities that enable the extraction and conversion of data.
+Azure Data Lake Store is compatible with most open source components in the Hadoop ecosystem and integrates nicely with other Azure services such as Azure SQL Data Warehouse.

 ## Disclaimer